 Conference Dates and Sites

-Officers change: (the last day of the Annual Conference each summer)
+* Officers change June/July (the last day of the Annual Conference each summer)